The Gadget Show: 2007–2010: Studio and time increase

 Series 5 saw a slight tweak in the format, with the three presenters hosting from a studio base, although a lot of the show still took place outside of the studio.
-The studio sections were filmed at The Custard Factory on Gibb Street in Digbeth, Birmingham, England.
+The studio sections were filmed at the Custard Factory on Gibb Street in Digbeth, Birmingham, England.
 This was until a new set was introduced and the studio was then moved to inside The Gadget Show's offices located inside North One Television in Digbeth.
 A recurring theme in the updated format was a regular challenge between Jason and Suzi (and occasionally Jon and/or Ortis), typically set around particular gadget(s) and their testing or use based around it.
 Another addition was that now the week's main featured gadget(s), typically reviewed by Jon, was given a 'G rating' from one to five.
 The seventh series, which started on 29 October 2007, saw the programme promoted to a 20:00 start time (previously 19:15), and running increased from forty-five minutes to one hour.

 From series 8, there was also a new "Top 5" feature which consists of the Top 5 gadgets in a certain category.
 At the start of the eleventh series, a new item was introduced, called the "Wall of Fame" where Ortis or Suzi and Jason picked their favourite gadget from a particular category that they think changed the face of modern gadgetry, and then Jon picked the one to win and go up on the wall.
-There were also several other recurring features (such as aforementioned "Top 5", and 'The Focus Group' - testing products with various groups of people, who voted for their best one) which were featured in episodes on a semi-regular basis.
+There were also several other recurring features (such as the aforementioned "Top 5", and "The Focus Group" - testing products with various groups of people, who voted for their best one) which were featured in episodes on a semi-regular basis.
+At this time, the show was broadcasting 38 episodes each year and was one of Channel 5's biggest brands.

-The show also offers a competition, (answering a multiple choice question, by phone, SMS or postal entry) that gives the winner on some occasions up to 250 prizes.
+Probably the most iconic element of the show at this time was The Gadget Show competition where viewers could win up to 250 gadgets each week, (answering a multiple choice question, by phone, SMS or postal entry).

 For 2010, the programme received a rebrand centred on the Museo typeface.
 This included refreshed titles and break bumpers.
 Also in 2010, the show saw the release of a supporting magazine called 'The Gadget Show Magazine'.

-Despite advocating HD content and reviewing high definition television sets, cameras and other devices, the show continued to be produced and broadcast in standard definition, being upscaled on the Channel 5 HD simulcast channel.
+Despite advocating HD content and reviewing high definition television sets, cameras and other devices, the show continued to be broadcast in standard definition, being upscaled on the Channel 5 HD simulcast channel.
 It would take until the World Tour series for the show to begin broadcasting in native HD.

-In August 2011, it was announced a new series of The Gadget Show would be shown on Fridays.
-However, from 26 September 2011, the show reverted to Mondays, due to strong competition on Friday nights.